The Jerónimos Monastery, or Mosteiro dos Jerónimos, is a 16th-century monastery that can be found in Lisbon’s Belém neighborhood.

 Kids aged up to 12 years can enter the attraction for free.

-The Belém Bundle, which includes access to the Belem Tower as well, costs €21 for all visitors.
+The Belém Bundle, which includes access to the Belem Tower, costs €21 for all visitors.

 Make sure to reach the location 30 minutes before your booked timeslot.